Juniper/splitcopy/README.md

 }
 ```

-The script will deactivate these limits so it can proceed, then activate them again.
+The script will deactivate these limits so it can proceed, then rollback these changes upon completion.

 ## Arguments